H.R. 3747: AADAPT Act

 Who benefits from H.R.
 3747?

-Families relying on primary care for answers
+Families who rely on primary care for answers

 If you live far from a specialist, your first dementia concerns may land in a regular clinic visit.
-The bill is designed to help local primary care clinicians recognize Alzheimer’s and related dementias sooner.
+The bill is built to help local primary care clinicians recognize Alzheimer's and related dementias sooner.

 Primary care clinicians in shortage areas